Academic Continuity Resources

 1. Recognize that this is temporary, and that the core is always good teaching.
 Faculty know what can go "online" even in a temporary basis, and what cannot.
 Digital learning units (such as COOL) are here to assist, but the core of academic quality and teaching resides with our faculty, always.

 2. Understand that not all students have access to all technology, wifi, and the necessary software platforms.
-Great Chronicle article on this as COVID-19 spreads.
+Great Chronicle article.
 Be mindful of differences in access and accessibility.
 One great item to keep in mind at CCU is that our Ally accessibility platform is built into all of our courses--just upload your files, and our students can listen in mp3, download as a pdf or electronic braille, or even take advantage of the BeeLine Reader to increase reading comprehension.
 Remember when uploading videos that we still need to have WCAG 2.1+ AA compliant closed captions added; feel free to submit your files to us for captioning.

 4. Outreach to students is critical--human interaction, student support, and being mindful of the stress of this transition for us as faculty, as well as for our students, is critical.
 This 6 minute How to Outreach to Online Students screencast from the fabulous Karen Costa ("We're operating in the real-not the ideal") summarizes excellent digital and online learning outreach tips, helping us to prioritize communication with our students and cut through the technology to focus on our teaching.
 Outreach can be through email, texting, Moodle announcements, Moodle discussion, Remind texts, synchronous or asynchronous discussions, and other formats.